3621 Milwaukee St.

 Lake Superior Watersheds: This was my second Flash map, delving into the world of geovisualization.
 What I wanted to accomplish required a novel geoprocessing method, for which I used ArcGIS to derive each individual watershed's percentage of each land cover type based on the National Land Cover Dataset (NLCD 2006).

-Web Mapping Overview Series: I put together an eight-part blog series detailing what I learned during my summer (2012) of studying web mapping technologies, so that others who are just starting out might be able to pick it up faster and not be intimidated.
-I believe that web mapping is fundamentally where cartography is headed, and web maps heretofore created by computer programmers will benefit greatly from the design expertise and ingenuity of professional cartographers, but most cartographers are not yet ready for the switch.
-I hope I can play a role in helping others get there.
-A published article is in the works.
+Web Mapping Overview Series: I put together an eight-part blog series detailing what I learned during my summer studying web mapping technologies in 2012, so that others who are just starting out might be able to pick it up faster and not be intimidated.
+Out of this work, I produced a white paper for UW Sea Grant.